How to Get Into Rice University: Admissions Data and Strategies

-The breakdown by gender of all current undergraduates is notably split in favor of women:
+The breakdown by gender of the Class of 2025 is narrowly split in favor of women:

 One would think that women would enjoy an edge given the disproportionate number of men in STEM disciplines, yet the acceptance rates by gender are almost identical.

-Rice University’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was 41% for the Class of 2023.
-For comparison, many other top private universities have superior yield rates such as Northwestern (56%), Duke (55%), and Vanderbilt University (49%).
+Rice University’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted is 44%.
+For comparison, many other top private universities have superior yield rates such as Northwestern (55%), Duke (54%), and Vanderbilt University (47%).